 Good video content requires careful planning and intention at every stage of the production process.
 There are simply too many moving parts to just wing it.
 One misstep along the way can quickly throw your budget and timeline off course.
 That’s why you should always start with a plan—no matter how big or small your video production may be.

-Our free video production schedule template makes it easy to build a timeline quickly and share it with anyone involved in the project.
+Our free video production schedule template and video series planning template make it easy to build a timeline quickly and share it with anyone involved in the project.
 Clearly communicating your plan will inspire confidence in stakeholders and lead to a more engaged and productive crew.

 A video production schedule is a high-level plan that shows how the entire production process tracks over time.
 This enables you to ensure cast, crew, props, and equipment are in the right place at the right time, major deadlines don’t get missed, and final creative meets stakeholder expectations.